Should I Use a Lender or a Bank for My Home Loan?

 However, some banks offer special benefits or discounts for existing banking customers that choose to apply for a home loan with them.
 The offers often include special savings or checking accounts, credit cards, and other products.
 The best way to learn more about this is to reach out to a representative at your bank.
 (They may also have insight on upcoming promotions to take advantage of.)

 One major downside of a bank loan is that they often come with stricter lending guidelines.
-Not to say that a mortgage lender would have lower standards, but your loan may be harder to close if you’ve had a major financial event, such as a foreclosure or bankruptcy.
+Not to say that a mortgage lender would have lower standards, but your loan may take longer to close if you’ve had a major financial event, such as a foreclosure or bankruptcy.

 - Existing relationship